“At peace at last”

 Old Sergeant Major finally drank himself to death.

-Thirty five years being a Soldier left him waiting for death to come.
+35 years a Soldier left him waiting for death to come.

-I met him an early morning walking into the base.
+I met him a early morning walking into the base.

 He told me they take your license away with 5 DWI’s.

 I told him I come this way everyday from my girlfriend.

 I would be honored to pick him up.